Epidemiology of HIV/AIDS: Sub-Saharan Africa

 Sub-Saharan Africa remains the hardest-hit region.
-HIV infection is becoming endemic in sub-Saharan Africa, which is home to just over 12% of the world's population but two-thirds of all people infected with HIV.
+As of 2011, HIV infection was becoming endemic in sub-Saharan Africa, which is home to just over 12% of the world's population but two-thirds of people who are infected with HIV.
 As of 2022, it is estimated that the adult HIV prevalence rate is 6.2%, a 1.2% increase from data reported in the 2011 UNAIDS World Aids Day Report.
 However, the actual prevalence varies between regions.
 The UNAIDS 2021 data estimates that about 58% of the HIV 4000 incidences per day are in Sub-Saharan Africa.

-Southern Africa is the hardest hit region, with adult prevalence rates exceeding 20% in most countries in the region, and 30% in Eswatini and Botswana.
+Southern Africa is the hardest hit region, with, as of 2024, adult prevalence rates of 23.4% in Eswatini, 17.2% in South Africa and 15.7% in Botswana, having previously exceeded 20% in most countries in the region, and 30% in Eswatini and Botswana.
 Analysis of prevalence across sub-Saharan Africa between 2000 and 2017 found high variation in prevalence at a subnational level, with some countries demonstrating a more than five-fold difference in prevalence between different districts.
 Although Eastern and Southern Africa have a heavier burden of disease they have also shown much resilience in their response to HIV.

 Across Sub-Saharan Africa, more women are infected with HIV than men, with 13 women infected for every 10 infected men.
 This gender gap continues to grow.
 Throughout the region, women are being infected with HIV at earlier ages than men.
 The differences in infection levels between women and men are most pronounced among young people (aged 15–24 years).
 In this age group, there are 36 women infected with HIV for every 10 men.
 The widespread prevalence of sexually transmitted diseases, the promiscuous culture, the practice of scarification, unsafe blood transfusions, and the poor state of hygiene and nutrition in some areas may all be facilitating factors in the transmission of HIV-1 (Bentwich et al., 1995).